-create_asr() calculates age-standardized rates (ASRs) using PBCR data.
+create_asr() calculate age-standardized rates (ASRs) from object with class of canreg, canregs, fbswicd, or fbswicds.
 It supports stratification by multiple variables, allows the specification of different standard population structures, and provides flexibility in the inclusion of variance, confidence intervals, and population data.

 create_asr(